-Degree of Obstruction Persons Response Rescuers Action Partial Obstruction Usually able to speak, cry, cough or breathe.
-Stay with the person, en- courage them to cough and call for help Complete Obstruction - (Clutching the neck) universal sign of choking, - Unable to cough or talk. - Difficulty breathing or no breathing may be cyanotic Use abdominal thrusts Call for help Begin CPR if the person becomes unresponsive with checking the object each time you open the airway to give breath, if the object can be visu- alized in the mouth, the manual removal of the ob- ject considered, if not vi- sualized, do not do blind finger sweep
+Partial Obstruction Usually able to speak ,cry ,cough or breathe. - Clutching the neck) universal sign of choking,(- Unable to cough or talk Difficulty breathing or no breathing may be cyanotic Rescuers Action choking,(- Unable to cough or talk. - Difficulty breathing or no breathing Stay with the person ,encourage them to cough and call for help - Use abdominal thrusts - Call for help - Begin CPR if the person becomes unresponsive with checking the object each time you open the airway to give breath ,if the object can be visualized in the mouth, the manual removal of the object considered , if not visualized, do not do blind finger sweep